The state-level frame: Travel Texas

 National network agencies with Texas offices — Edelman (Dallas, Houston), Weber Shandwick, Burson, FleishmanHillard, and MSL — handle large Fortune 500 corporate travel and hospitality accounts headquartered in Texas, including major hotel groups, airlines, and travel-adjacent CPG.

-What's reshaping Texas tourism PR in 2026
+What shapes Texas tourism PR

-Three shifts define the cycle.
+Three structural shifts define the category.

 SXSW maturity.
 After 35+ years, SXSW is a mature franchise with predictable annual press cycles.
 The PR work has shifted from event-promotion to economic-impact narrative — sustaining Austin's tech-tourism positioning beyond a single week.
 Austin CVB and the SXSW organization now operate as parallel comms operations on overlapping calendars.